learn-co-curriculum/dsc-introduction-to-neural-networks-lab/README.md

 ## Summary

 Well done!
-In this lab you implemented your first neural network in order to identify images of Santa!
-In upcoming labs you'll see how to extend your neural networks to include a larger number of layers and how to then successively prune these complex schemas to improve test and train accuracies.
+In this lab you built your first neural network in order to identify images of Santa!
+In the upcoming labs you'll see how to extend your neural networks to include a larger number of layers and how to then successively prune these complex schemas to improve test and train accuracies.